 A confirmation letter contains information about the orientation session that you registered for.
 It has the session date and times, the number of guests attending, meeting location, and payment verification.
 All confirmation letters will be sent to the student's email account on file.

 Your fee covers the costs of the VSU orientation program.
 This includes the use of facilities, student and parent orientation publications and materials, morning coffee and juice and lunch at general sessions.
 Lunch is not provided at summer, spring or August session.

 Parents are encouraged to attend orientation, as it is an excellent opportunity for family members to learn about VSU and get questions answered.
 Families may not want to bring small children due to the format and length of the program.
 Any non-student will be charged a guest fee, and all students are limited to two guests.

 Can my parents attend the academic advising session with me?

 No. These sessions are designed to provide an opportunity for the student to develop an independent relationship with their academic advisor.
 While students are meeting with advisors and registering for classes, parents attend a session designed to address their questions and concerns.

-Contact the office of orientation (#229-333-5791) as soon as possible so we can make arrangements with our Access Office for Students with Disabilities or you can contact their office direct: 229-245-2498 / VP 229-375-587.
+Contact the office of orientation as soon as possible so we can make arrangements with our Access Office for Students with Disabilities or you can contact their office direct: 229-245-2498 / VP 229-375-587.
 The University cannot provide wheelchairs or crutches.

 - Two forms of identification for VSU student I. D. card (one must be a government issued photo)